The Poynting vector field singularities: Effects of symmetry and its violation: Phenomenology

 Collecting all together, we can say that, in this case, we always have two saddles situated either on the $x$- or \mbox{$y$-axis.} Their {$\kappa^{\pm} = \pm 2a_0a_{xx}$}, and are scaled as $\sqrt{|\eta|}$.
 The distance between the singularities also obeys the same square root law.

-This analysis shows that all equations derived in the previous subsections may be applied to the present case after the replacement $a_{yy}^2\rightarrow-a_{yy}^2$, at $S_{x0}\geq 0$, supplemented by the transformation $a_{0}^2\rightarrow-a_{0}^2$, at $S_{x0} < 0$.
-For this reason, we can proceed to the inspection of the general bifurcation picture for the dissipative case ($b_y \neq 0$) based on the results obtained in subsection~\ref{sec:extrima} in the proximity of an extremum of $S_x(x,y)$.
+This analysis shows that all equations derived in the previous subsections may be applied to the present case after the formal replacement \mbox{$a_{yy}^2\rightarrow-a_{yy}^2$,} at \mbox{$S_{x0}\geq 0$,} supplemented by the transformation \mbox{$a_{0}^2\rightarrow-a_{0}^2$,} at \mbox{$S_{x0} < 0$.} For this reason, we can proceed to the inspection of the general bifurcation picture for the dissipative case ($b_y \neq 0$) based on the results obtained in subsection~\ref{sec:extrima} in the proximity of an extremum of $S_x(x,y)$.
 It is convenient to begin the discussion from positive values of $S_{x0}$, gradually decreasing~it.

-\underline{(\ref{sec:saddles}.1) $S_{x0}\equiv a_0^2>b_y^2/(2a_{xx})^2$}.
 In this case (curves 3 in Fig.~\ref{fig:hyperbolas}a) only two singularities, $\mathbf{r}_{1,2}$ exist.
 They lie on the $x$-axis symmetric against the point $x=0$, and their coordinates are given by Eq.~\eqref{eq:r12}.
 As the control parameter varies, the distance between these points changes as $a_0$, i.e., as $\sqrt{\eta}$, where $a_0=0$ at $\eta =0$.
 The eigenvalues of these singularities are given by Eq.~\eqref{eq:kappa12_diss}, which is not affected by the replacement rules specified above since it does not contain $a_{yy}$ and the sign of $a_0$ remains the same as that in Eq.~\eqref{eq:kappa12_diss}, because $S_{x0}>0$.
-Then, we readily obtain that, in the discussed domain of the values of $S_{x0}$, $\kappa^\pm_{1,2}$ are purely real and, for a given $i =1,2$, $\kappa^\pm_i$ have opposite signs, that is to say, both singularities are saddles.
+Then, we easily obtain that $\kappa^\pm_{1,2}$ are purely real in the discussed range of $S_{x0}$ values, and $\kappa^\pm_i$ have opposite signs at a given $i\;(i =1,2)$.
+That is to say, both singularities are saddles.

-\underline{(\ref{sec:saddles}.2) $S_{x0}\equiv a_0^2=b_y^2/(2a_{xx})^2>0$}.
 At this value of $S_{x0}$ two more singular points, $\mathbf{r}_{3,4}$ begin to detach from $\mathbf{r}_1$; see right curve 2 in Fig.~\ref{fig:hyperbolas}a.
 The eigenvalues of the resulting degenerate singularity are $\kappa^+=0$ and \mbox{$\kappa^-=b_y<0$}.